B-Roll: Autonomous Vehicle

-U.S. Army autonomous vehicle, palletized load system, arrives at the Port of Shuabia in Kuwait on June 24, 2023.
+U.S. Army autonomous vehicle, palletized load system, is unloaded by Soldiers assigned to Charlie Company 142nd Division Sustainment Support Battalion, Task Force Legion, at Camp Buehring in Kuwait on June 26, 2023.
 The U.S. Central Command and U.S. Army Central are leading the way in innovation with autonomous vehicles, enabling the integration of emerging technologies.
 (U.S. Army National Guard video by Staff Sgt.
 Sebastian Rothwyn)

 |Date Taken: